+A. Pursuant to MD Code, Public Safety, § 3-110, an officer may not be discharged, disciplined, or demoted; denied promotion, transfer, or reassignment; or otherwise discriminated against or threatened in regard to the police officer's employment because the police officer disclosed information that evidences:

-- A. Pursuant to MD Code, Public Safety, § 3-110, if an officer discloses information that evidences mismanagement, a waste of government resources, a danger to public health or safety, or a violation of law committed by another law enforcement officer, or whenever an officer lawfully exercises their constitutional rights, that officer may not be discharged, disciplined, demoted, or denied promotion, transfer, or reassignment, or otherwise discriminated against or threatened as a direct result and solely as a result of the disclosure.
-Such disclosure does not prevent or inhibit discipline related to the disclosing officer's own misconduct. - B. Any disclosure of additional misconduct by any officer or witness being interviewed or interrogated, which was not previously known to the PSAU, shall be documented as a complaint in BlueTeam, and classified and investigated in accordance with this Directive.
+- Mismanagement, - A waste of government resources, - A danger to public health or safety, or - A violation of law or policy committed by another police officer, or - If the officer lawfully exercised constitutional rights. - B. In addition, an officer may not be denied the right to bring suit arising out of the police officer's official duties. - C. Any disclosure of additional misconduct by any officer or witness being interviewed or interrogated, which was not previously known to PSAU, shall be documented as a complaint in CMS and classified and investigated in accordance with this Directive. - D. Nothing in this provision prevents or inhibits the investigation and discipline of any officer for any misconduct.

+XII.
+Executive Director of the Public Safety Accountability Unit (CALEA 26.2.3)

+- A. The PSAU Executive Director is responsible for ensuring that the complaint, investigation, and disciplinary process is fair, transparent (within the limitations of the statute), timely, and effective, and they have the authority to directly report any and all information directly to the Chief of Police and the Vice President for Public Safety for JHU.
+The PSAU Executive Director is ultimately responsible for all operations conducted by PSAU. - B. The PSAU Executive Director shall ensure that upon receipt of a complaint: - The complaint is reviewed, assigned a case number, properly classified, and assigned to an appropriate investigator, - Complaints are not assigned to an investigator where there exists a conflict or potential conflict of interest, - The Chief of Police is notified immediately of allegations of misconduct involving members of the public and a JHPD officer, - OIE is notified of complaints related to discrimination, harassment, sexual misconduct, or related retaliation, and PSAU and OIE coordinate to address such complaints concurrently under their respective processes, and - Regular supervisory review and guidance is provided to PSAU investigators on their cases by PSAU supervisors. - C. Upon completion of the investigation, the PSAU Executive Director shall review the investigative report for accuracy and completeness and ensure that the findings are supported by the appropriate standard of proof.
+In addition, the PSAU Executive Director shall:

+- Order additional investigation where it appears that there is additional relevant evidence that may bolster the investigation.
+If additional investigation is ordered, the PSAU Executive Director shall ensure it is documented in writing. - Upon approving the investigation, forward it to the relevant committee (either the DRP or the ACC). - If the case is charged, ensure that the procedures, as promulgated by the Police Accountability Act and this Directive, are adhered to promptly. - Provide written notification to both the officer under investigation and any complainants of the final disposition of all allegations, including those that may be closed as "exonerated" or "unfounded." - Retain all complaint forms, records, and completed case files for all internal investigations. - Maintain a system capable of tracking the progress of PSAU investigations to ensure they are conducted in a timely and efficient manner. - Ensure that completed misconduct investigations are evaluated for policy, training, and tactical or equipment concerns. - Ensure any recommendations for addressing those concerns are documented and forwarded to the appropriate unit within the JHPD.

 XIII.
-Director - Public Safety Accountability Unit (CALEA 26.2.3)

-- A. The Director of the PSAU is responsible for ensuring that the complaint, investigation, and disciplinary process is fair, transparent (within the limitations of the statute), timely, and effective and has the authority to directly report any and all information directly to Chief of Police and the Vice President of Public Safety for JHU.
-The PSAU Commander is ultimately responsible for all operations conducted by the PSAU. - B. The PSAU Director shall ensure that upon receipt of a complaint: - The complaint is reviewed, entered into IAPro, assigned a case number, properly classified, and assigned to an appropriate investigator. - Complaints will not be assigned to an investigator where there exists a conflict or potential conflict of interest. - The Chief of Police is notified immediately of allegations of misconduct involving members of the public and a JHPD officer. - OIE is notified of complaints related to discrimination, harassment, sexual misconduct and/or related retaliation, and PSAU and OIE coordinate to address such complaints concurrently under their respective processes.

-- Regular supervisory review and guidance is provided to PSAU investigators on their cases by PSAU supervisors. - C. Upon completion of the investigation, the PSAU Director shall review the Investigative Report for accuracy and completeness and ensure that the findings are supported by the appropriate standard of proof.
-In addition, the PSAU Director shall - Order additional investigation where it appears that there is additional relevant evidence that may bolster the investigation.
-If additional investigation is ordered, the PSAU Director shall ensure it is documented in writing. - Upon approving the investigation, forward it to the relevant committee (either DRP or the BCACC). - If the case is charged ensure that the procedures, as promulgated by the Police Accountability and Discipline Act and this Directive, are adhered to promptly. - Provide written notification to both the officer under investigation and any complainant(s) of the final disposition of all allegations, including those that may be closed as "exonerated," or "unfounded." - Retain all complaint forms, records, and completed case files for all internal investigations. - Maintain a system capable of tracking the progress of PSAU investigations to ensure they are conducted in a timely and efficient manner. - Ensure that completed misconduct investigations are evaluated for policy, training, and tactical or equipment concerns. - Ensure any recommendations for addressing those concerns are documented and forwarded to the appropriate unit within JHPD.

-XIV.
 Training